-Corkscrew Pass is a high mountain pass at an elevation of 3.732m (12,244ft) above the sea level, located in San Juan County, in the U.S. state of Colorado.
+Corkscrew Pass is a high mountain pass at an elevation of 3.732m (12,244ft) above the sea level, located in San Juan County, in southwestern Colorado, USA.
 The road is suitable only for 4 wheel drive vehicles.
 Narrow and steep on some switchbacks.
 It’s one of the highest mountain roads of Colorado.

 Pic: Manoj Sreekumar